gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## Does A# appear in I-94?
 No A# is not printed on the I-94.
 Not all immigrants have a USCIS#.
 And even for the ones that have one, it's not printed on the I-94.

 Typically, USCIS assigns a A-number for immigrants applying for permanent residency (green card).
 It is also assigned in other situations like at the time of applying for employment authorization document (EAD).
-A-number is unique to an individual, hence, it's almost like a social security number for immigration.
 USCIS archives all the immigration applications and documents identified by the A-number of the individual.
 And the same can be obtained by filing a USCIS FOIA through the A-number.